mpdunne/dollop/README.md

-# dollop
+# Dollop
-A python package for splitting up iterables into smaller portions
+A python package for splitting up iterables into smaller portions.